wangziqi2013/wangziqi2013.github.io/_posts/2021-08-26-typed-archi.markdown

 First, the per-object type ID needs to be read for every object operation, and set in newly created objects.
 It takes at least one extra memory read and optionally a few bit level instructions to extract the ID, and these instructions cannot be serialized due to data dependency.
+Second, type checking is required for every operation between objects, even primitive objects such as integers, as every entity is an object in scripted languages.
+Under an interpreted environment, the type check must be explicitly performed by the software interpreter, which consumes hardware resources.